 Positive & Negative Effects of Social Media in the U.S.

 Social media companies have been at the center of a years-long firestorm since before the 2016 US Presidential Election.
-Though the user base for these platforms continues to shrink, millions of users still log on to these platforms per day.
-This suggests social media might have some positive effects that keep users active.
+Though the user base for these platforms continues to shrink, millions of users still log on every day, suggesting social media might have some positive effects that keep users active.
 We want to explore those positive effects, along with the negative effects.
 So, using content from a Pew Research survey conducted in October 2020, we asked participants the following question: “What effect has social media had on the way things are going in this country?”
-The chart below shows that only 16% of the participants believed that social media has had a “mostly positive” effect, 32% believed that social media has had “neither a positive or negative” effect, and the majority of participants, 52%, believed that social media has had a “mostly negative” effect on the country.
+Only 16% of the participants believed that social media has had a “mostly positive” effect, 32% believed that social media has had “neither a positive or negative” effect, and the majority of participants, 52%, believed that social media has had a “mostly negative” effect on the country.

 While constructing our survey, we reviewed other national surveys that addressed similar topics.
 One survey was the Pew Research Center’s American Trends Panel, which was in the field from July 13-19, 2020.
 The Pew Survey asked participants an open-ended question about why they held their view about social media companies.
-The staff at Pew then coded their responses, and we used Pew’s coding of their respondents’ open-ended questions as response options for our survey.
-Survey respondents who chose “mostly negative” were shown the list a list of responses, and asked to check all of those responses that explain why they believe that social media is having a negative impact on the country.
+The staff at Pew then coded their responses, which we used as response options for our survey.
+Survey respondents who chose “mostly negative” were shown the list of responses and asked to check all the responses that explain why they believe social media is having a negative impact on the country.

 Ways Social Media Has Had a Negative Effect on How Things Are Going in the Country Right Now

 Eighty-three percent of all participants who believed that social media is having a negative effect on the country agreed that “misinformation and made-up news” was the reason why.
 Other reasons are listed below: